W E L C O M E T O

 be moored in the harbor due to it being unprotected from southerly

 winds.
-So, a daily activity at the harbor is hoisting fishing
+So, a regular activity at the harbor is hoisting fishing

 boats in and out of the wild ocean waves on a converted log boom.